compono/yutalent-api/stuff/JS_API/Options/getOption.md

 optionName can be any string but these names are predefined:

 *  request - get the array of request params
-*  domain - domain of the api server (usually wutalent.co.uk)
+*  domain - domain of the api server (for example yutalent.com or yutalent.co.uk)
 *  appId - identifier of the application

 Example: